travers-rhodes/TimewarpVAE/README.txt

 pip install -r pip_requirements.txt
 ```

+Note that the pip_requirements.txt file was created by running `python -m pip list --format freeze > pip_requirements.txt` (and then removing
+the line about the locally-installed custom-dtw package from timewarp_lib).

 In `timewarp_lib` directory, run the `./make.sh` command, or the `./make_nocuda.sh` if you do not have CUDA installed.

 In this directory, run `make` to download and process data